soney/ProgramsInformationPeople/_sources/Assessments/assigmentcourseone.rst

          stripped_phrase = p_phrase.replace(" ", "").lower()
          stripped_r_phrase = r_phrase.replace(" ", "").lower()
-         self.assertEqual(stripped_phrase, stripped_r_phrase, "checking that r_phrase and p_phrase are equivalent if the spaces are placed in the correct locations.") self.assertIsNot(stripped_phrase, stripped_r_phrase, 'checking that r_phrase and phrase are not the same object.') self.assertIsNot(p_phrase, r_phrase, "checking that r_phrase and p_phrase are not the same object.")
+         self.assertEqual(stripped_phrase, stripped_r_phrase, "checking that r_phrase and p_phrase are equivalent if the spaces are placed in the correct locations.") self.assertIsNot(p_phrase, r_phrase, "checking that r_phrase and p_phrase are not the same object.")

    myTests().main()